Shaza-Safi/Ontario_Sunshine_List/README.md

 - wages are still show gap

 ### $ Spent
+- Hydro/OPG was not added to sunshine list until 1999

 ## **Recommendations for Future Analysis/ Parking Lot items due to time and resource constraints:**